ongres/stackgres/doc/content/en/04-postgres-cluster-management/05-connecting-to-the-postgres-cluster/_index.md

 This services will follow a convention that is based in the cluster name and the function of the service, so that, the name of our services will be:

  - `<cluster-name>-primary`
- - `<cluster-name>-replica`
+ - `<cluster-name>-replicas`

 Both services will accept connections from ports `5432` and `5433`.

 Therefore, given a cluster with name "stackgres" in the namespace "demo", the master node will accessible through the URL: `stackgres-primary.demo.svc:5432`.
-Meanwhile, the replica node is accessible through the URL: `stackgres-replica.demo.svc:5432`
+Meanwhile, the replica node is accessible through the URL: `stackgres-replicas.demo.svc:5432`

 ## Getting the database's password